MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/social-manager-memory-and-performance-overview.md

 ## Memory

-Social Manager now allows its allocated persistent memory to be held in title space.
+Xbox Live Social Manager now allows its allocated persistent memory to be held in title space.
 A custom memory allocator for use by social manager can be specified by calling `xbox_live_services_settings::set_memory_allocation_hooks()`.
 This memory allocator hook will may also be used for future large memory allocations that the Xbox Live Services API (XSAPI) uses.